home-assistant/addons/google_assistant/README.md

 </div>

+## About

 [Google Assistant][GoogleAssistant] is an AI-powered voice assistant that runs on the Raspberry Pi and x86 platforms and interact via the [DialogFlow][comp] integration with Home-Assistant.
 You can also use [Google Actions][GoogleActions] to extend its functionality.

+## Installation

+The installation of this add-on is straightforward and easy to do.

+1. Navigate in your Home Assistant frontend to **Hass.io** -> **Add-on Store**.
+2. Find the "Google Assistant SDK" add-on and click it.
+3. Click on the "INSTALL" button.

+## Instructions

 To enable access to the Google Assistant API, do the following: